Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-Pumpkin cheesecake > pumpkin pie EVERY time.
 The best part about this recipe?
 You don’t even need a water bath, and you can make it in advance!
+It also serves a generous crowd because a little goes a long way.

 It’s so rich, creamy, and luscious.
 Plus, no dealing with the challenges of making pie dough.

-This Pumpkin Cheesecake recipe features an ultra-flavorful and perfectly buttery yet crispy Biscoff cookie crust that’s out of this world.
+My Pumpkin Cheesecake recipe would not be complete without an ultra-flavorful and perfectly buttery yet crispy Biscoff cookie crust that’s out of this world.
+It really makes the whole thing seem so gourmet and impressive.

 Sprinkle of Science